madhurashinde/EducationPlatformForStudent-EdPad/README.md

 **Student Features:**

-1.Create an account and log in
+1. Create an account and log in
-2.Register for new courses 3.
-View their completed courses from previous semesters 3.Access courses in the current semester
+2. Register for new courses 3.
+View their completed courses from previous semesters
+3. Access courses in the current semester
-4.fter accessing a course, the student will be able to
+4. After accessing a course, the student will be able to:

 - View announcements and download lecture materials from modules
 - Submit assignments